- Get Started

 Models are always private by default.
 You can choose to set it to public, or offer it for sale.
 You can change these settings at any time.

 We take your privacy very seriously.
-When you upload your model, you enter into an NDA (non disclosure agreement) with Shapeways.
-Besides what we need to process and print your model, we do not share it outside of our manufacturing factories, as long as it is set to "Private."
-If you set your model to "Private," which is the default, Shapeways will not use, modify, or display your design.
-If you make your model "Public" and/or for sale, we may use your model in promotions like our newsletter or take it to display at events to help promote you and our awesome Shapeways community.
+When you upload a model to Shapeways, we only store the information we need to process and 3D print your model.
+As long as your model is set to "Private," we do not share that information outside our factories and our production partners.
+If you set your model to "Private," which is the default, Shapeways will not use or display your design.
+If you make your model "Public" and/or for sale, we may use your model and related imagery in promotions like our newsletter or take it to display at events to help promote you and our awesome Shapeways community.

 Please make sure any models you upload are your own by uploading only 3D models and designs that consist entirely of content you created yourself or you have the permission and rights to use, as specified in our Terms & Conditions.
 We expect that the creator of a 3D design holds the copyrights to the content.
 Hence, please only upload your own original work or work that is freely available through a Creative Commons License.

 By clicking "Upload now", you are representing that this 3D model does not violate Shapeways' Terms & Conditions and that you own all copyrights for this 3D model or have authorization to upload and use it.
 Please do not infringe other people's intellectual property rights - these may include copyright, patent, registered design, design right, trade mark or trade secret.

 While we do what we can to ensure that the content on Shapeways is appropriate, we cannot realistically review every model uploaded for a possible copyright infringement.
 We are also unable to determine whether the user has obtained a license for copyrighted content.
 As a service provider, our liability is protected by the Digital Millenium Copyright Act under their Safe Harbor provision.
 (More details can be found here on Wikipedia: http://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act)